anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The advantages and disadvantages of the two modes are presented in {{jp-comparison}}.

-A Join Proxy MAY implement only one of the modes, or MAY implement both.
+For a Join Proxy implementation on a node, there are three possible scenarios:

+1. Both stateful and stateless modes are implemented.
+The Join Proxy can switch between these modes, depending on configuration.
+2. Only stateful mode is implemented.
+3. Only stateless mode is implemented.

+An application profile or ecosystem standard that integrates the Join Proxy functionality as defined in this document MAY define any of these three options.
+In particular, option 2 or 3 has the advantage of reducing code size and testing efforts, when all devices under the application profile/standard adhere to the same choice.

+A generic Join Proxy that is not adhering to such an application profile/standard MUST implement both modes.

 A cBRSKI Registrar by design necessarily implements the stateful mode, and it SHOULD implement support for Join Proxies operating in the stateless mode.
+The exception case here is a cBRSKI Registrar that is implemented for a particular dedicated application profile/standard which specifies only the stateful mode.

-If a Join Proxy capable node implements both modes, then it MUST use only the mode that is configured (by a method or profile outside the scope of this document).
+If a Join Proxy implements both modes, then it MUST use only the mode that is currently configured for the network
+(by a method or profile outside the scope of this document) or individually configured for the device.
-If the mode is not configured, the device MUST NOT operate as a Join Proxy until the mode is configured.
+If the mode is not configured, the device MUST NOT operate as a Join Proxy.

 For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
 Establishing this connectivity can happen